H4kor/koios/README.md

 **Crawler** takes a URL/Domain and uses the **Retriever** to download all pages in a breath-first fashion

+**Coordinator** can have multiple crawlers sending data to them.
+Have multiple scrapers processing the data.

+**Scraper** retrieve data (html) and process it in arbitrary ways.

 ```elixir
 Koios.Crawler.start_link({"https://blog.libove.org/", 0, 10, self()})